nixcloud/nixcloud-container/README.md

-# What is nixcloud.container?
+# What is nixcloud-container?

-`nixcloud.container` is a Nix based wrapper around LXC, mainly to manage unprivileged LXC containers within NixOS.
+`nixcloud-container` is a Nix based wrapper around LXC, mainly to manage unprivileged LXC containers within NixOS.
 The implementation shares the /nix/store between host and guest.

-`nixcloud.container` is inspired by [nixos-container](https://nixos.org/nixos/manual/#ch-containers) which are based on systemd-nspawn.
+`nixcloud-container` is inspired by [nixos-container](https://nixos.org/nixos/manual/#ch-containers) which are based on systemd-nspawn.
 We chose LXC over systemd-nspawn because of unprivileged users support among other security features.
 One day systemd-nspawn might be as good as LXC but until that day we'll support LXC.

 # Requirements